SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/NestedTypes.rst

 It also defines a computed property called ``description``, which uses the values stored in ``rank`` and ``suit`` to build a description of the name and value of the card.
-The ``description`` property uses optional binding to check whether there is a second value to display, and if so, inserts additional description detail for that second value.
+The ``description`` property uses optional binding to check whether there's a second value to display, and if so, inserts additional description detail for that second value.